Hassan-Ashraf-Elshennawy/Hassan-Ashraf-Elshennawy/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=hassan-ashraf-elshennawy&label=Profile%20views&color=0e75b6&style=flat" alt="hassan-ashraf-elshennawy" /> </p>

+-
-- A skilled DevOps Engineer **With a bachelor degree in Computer Scince  from Faculty of Computers science and information Technology at Ain Shams University and an ITI (Information Technology Institute) DevOps track graduated, seeking an opportunity where I can develop my skills and gain experience in the field of DevOps in a well-establish Company where my skills and knowledge Can be utilized and developed and can add value to the company.**
+- A skilled DevOps Engineer  holding a bachelor's degree in Computer Science and completing the prestigious ITI DevOps track.
+My background is diverse, encompassing a wide range of expertise in different fields such as development, database management, DevOps, Cloud Computing and Business seeking an opportunity to enhance my skills further and gain valuable experience in these fields.
+I am particularly interested in joining a Rawaj company where I can utilize and develop my skills and knowledge, ultimately adding value to the organization..

 ![ebf7fc2e-150b-40b3-b536-d5e2ad09c731](https://github.com/Hassan-Ashraf-Elshennawy/Hassan-Ashraf-Elshennawy/assets/111524157/4c6942b0-be06-4c70-8884-bc19aeb82f27)